CC-Public/DashboardAssignment/README.md

 ### Data

 Within this assignment you would need to populate your app with financial data (stocks, prices and historical data for charting) which could come either from [Markit On Demand public API](http://dev.markitondemand.com/) in **JSON** format or from [Yahoo Finance](https://code.google.com/p/yahoo-finance-managed/wiki/YQLAPI).
-Both are extremely simple and does not require any registration.
+Both are extremely simple and do not require any registration.
 Further instructions would be given below.
 And once you can think of a better source provider you are more familliar with please feel free to use it.

 ###Source Code